Jean Clouet: Biography

 His brother Paul, known as Clouet de Navarre, was in the service of Marguerite d'Angoulême, sister of Francis I, and is referred to in a letter written by Marguerite about 1529.

 Work

 Jean Clouet was undoubtedly a very skillful portrait painter, although no work in existence has been proved to be his.
-About 10 to 15 portrait paintings are currently attributed to him and fewer miniatures, like two portrait of Francis I and two smaller ones by his workshop in the Louvre, that of un unknown man at Hampton Court, that of the Dauphin Francis, son of Francis I at Antwerp.He painted in 1530 a portrait of the mathematician Oronce Finé, at the age of 36.
+About 10 to 15 portrait paintings are currently attributed to him and fewer miniatures, like two portrait of Francis I and two smaller ones by his workshop in the Louvre, that of an unknown man at Hampton Court, that of the Dauphin Francis, son of Francis I at Antwerp.
+He painted in 1530 a portrait of the mathematician Oronce Finé, at the age of 36.
 This portrait is now known only through a print.

 Clouet is generally believed be the author of a very large number of the 130 portrait drawings now preserved at Musée Condé in Chantilly as well as other drawings at the Bibliothèque Nationale de France.